mpenn/Morpheus/docs/source/morpheus_developer_documentation.md

     return True
 ```

-C++ message object declarations can be found in their respective headers, located in the `morpheus/_lib/include/morpheus/messages directory`; for example, the `MessageMeta` class would be located in `morpheus/_lib/include/morpheus/messages/meta.hpp`.
+C++ message object declarations can be found in their respective headers, located in the `morpheus/_lib/include/morpheus/messages` directory; for example, the `MessageMeta` class would be located in `morpheus/_lib/include/morpheus/messages/meta.hpp`.
 In code this would be included as:
 ```cpp
 #include <morpheus/messages/meta.hpp>
 ```